zelokuo/VPIDM/README.md

-# （Variance Preserving Interpolation Diffusion Model for Speech Enhancement) VPIDM
+# （VPIDM) Variance Preserving Interpolation Diffusion Model for Speech Enhancement
 [variance-preserving-based interpolation diffusion models for speech enhancement](https://arxiv.org/abs/2306.08527), in which we apply the diffusion model to the speech enhancement (denoising) task.
 Diffusion Models for Speech Enhancement.

 # Preparation